 The Company operates a Remuneration Committee; it does not operate a Nomination Committee.
+See the comments under point 3.3.1 above.

 3.5.2 The Board of Directors has performed the tasks of the Nomination and the Remuneration Committee and has issued a statement on its reasons for doing so.